 The arrangement of this autobiography will begin with several chapters covering various segments of my life.
 These chapters will tell about where my family lived and generally the activities that we experienced.
 They will describe individuals as they mixed into the Sharpe family life and things that evolved with them as they grew and matured.

 You may notice that the online text displays numerous hyperlinks, which can take the reader to more detailed online explanations.
-For example, the autobiography text may describe one family line from the 1600s in four or five pages.
+For example, the autobiography text may describe one family line from the 1600s in eight pages.
 A link in that text could take the reader to a far more detailed 150+ page genealogical report, such as this one for my Sharpe family line.

 This autobiography is planned to be about 600 pages.
 However, the vast number of hyperlinks to other information of relevance to names of people or entities is something on the order or almost 15,000 additional pages.
 This is a work on the scale of encyclopedic produce!